 If you're someone who has a hard time giving yourself a break, and you've been skipping rest days, then listen up: while we admire your dedication, skipping your recovery is doing you more harm than you think.
+After all, rest days are when your body actually builds the muscle you've been working so hard to create.

 We wanted to find out exactly what happens to your body when you train too hard, so we talked to Michelle Opperman, director of group fitness for Crunch, and Jan Milano, CSCS and sports performance coach at DIAKADI.
 Did you know the effects can be so severe physiologically and psychologically that there's a name for it?
 It's called "Overtraining Syndrome."